nahinojo/Computer-Science-Notes/Courses/Discrete Mathematics/Week 2/Week 2 Notes.md

 ![[Universal Statement & Counter Example Definition.png]]
 - A **Universal Statement** is essentially the **predicate** where the variable is a value of some set $D$.
 	- The statement is true if $D$ is some subset of the **truth set**.
-	- The statement is false ff $D$ contains a value for $x$ not in the truth set
+	- The statement is false if $D$ contains a value for $x$ not in the truth set
 		- The corresponding $x$ value is called a **counterexample**.

 ![[Notation.png]]